potatoBrain07/dolfin/README.md

 # Dolfin

 A simple **CLI encryption tool** built in Python.
-Encrypt and decrypt files or text securely using Fernet encryption.
+Encrypt and decrypt files securely using Fernet encryption.

 ---

+## Warning

+- If you forget your password, your data cannot be recovered.
+- Always test on dummy files before encrypting important data.
+- This tool overwrites the original file.

+---

 ## Features

-- Encrypt and decrypt text or files
+- Encrypt and decrypt files
 - Password-protected encryption
 - Simple command-line interface
 - Runs anywhere with `dolfin` command after installation